edelgado/ifttt/README.md

 ### What design decisions I made

-I decided to use [Meteor](http://www.meteor.com/) because it is a framework that I've been interested in and this seems like a great opportunity to develop an app with it.
+I decided to use [Meteor](http://www.meteor.com/) because it is a server-side JavaScript (it's based on Node.js) framework that I've been interested in and this seems like a great opportunity to develop an app with it.
 Even if I don't land the apprenticeship, I would at least take with me the knowledge I gathered while writing this app :-].

-Meteor also allows me to easily
+Meteor also allows me to easily deploy to the meteor.com servers so that you fine folks at IFTTT can just go to the app.
+No complicated installation on your side.

 ### How I tested my app